goddus/secured_shmem/README.md

 1. Compile the library using `make` from the /testing folder (or a new folder in the same directory as the /src folder)

+2. Make sure ASLR is disabled

-2. Run init_list.c:
+3. Run init_list.c:
 ```C
 ./init_list
 ```

-3. In your C file:
+4. In your C file:
 ```C
 #include "secure_shmem.c"